cheffym8/bbb/readme.md

-# BedBathandBeyond Account Manager
+# BedBathandBeyond Account Tool

-Bedbathandbeyond account manager that was used to generate over $200k+ in $5 gift cards while the promotion was live.
+Bedbathandbeyond account tool that was used to generate over $200k+ in $5 gift cards while the promotion was live.
+This was done by simply creating an account and waiting for them to email you a gift card, NOT fraud.
 This project includes an account generator, gift card redeemer, and code stacker.

 ## Important Note